willstepp/dbmule/README.markdown

 Using Ruby

-If you want to use the ActiveRecord domain-specific language to write your migrations instead of SQL, pass into the command the flag `type=ruby' so that the SQL scripts are not generated and then edit both the up and down methods of the file created in the `foo_bar_database/db/migrate' directory.
+If you want to use the ActiveRecord domain-specific language to write your migrations instead of SQL, pass into the command the flag `type=ruby` so that the SQL scripts are not generated and then edit both the up and down methods of the file created in the `foo_bar_database/db/migrate` directory.
 The format of the filename is:

     <timestamp>_<name_of_migration>.rb